hanspr/mi-ide/config/micro-ide/help/colors.md

 # Colors

-This help page aims to cover two aspects of micro's syntax highlighting engine:
+This help page aims to cover two aspects of micro-ide's syntax highlighting engine:

 - How to create colorschemes and use them
-- How to create syntax files to add to the list of languages micro can highlight
+- How to create syntax files to add to the list of languages micro-ide can highlight

 ## Colorschemes

-To change your colorscheme, press Ctrl-E in micro to bring up the command prompt, and type:
+To change your colorscheme, press Ctrl-E in micro-ide to bring up the command prompt, and type:
 ```
 set colorscheme solarized
 ```
 (or whichever colorscheme you choose).

-Micro comes with a number of colorschemes by default.
+micro-ide comes with a number of colorschemes by default.
 Here is the list:

 ### 256 color